Run a job queue that turns documents into structured data with Datalab Marker

 app = modal.App("example-doc-ocr-jobs")

-We also define the dependencies for our Function by specifying an Image.
+We also define the dependencies we need by specifying an Image.

 )